 Signs of Physical Abuse

-- Bruises, welts and scrapes: From being grabbed, restrained or having an object used against them.
+- Bruises, welts and scrapes from being grabbed, restrained or having an object used against them.
 Pay particularly close attention to the wrists, ankles and upper arms.
-These are areas where it is easy to grab onto and restrain the resident from.
+These are areas where it is easy to grab onto and restrain the resident.

 - Withdrawing socially: When elderly people are physically abused, especially those facing cognitive decline, they may isolate themselves out of fear.
 If you notice sudden changes in their behaviors such as withdrawal from social settings, this could indicate they fear physical abuse.